Architecture of Uzbekistan: 19th century

 At the end of the 19th century and the beginning of the 20th century, residential architecture began to focus around ordinary Uzbek citizens.
 Everyday buildings reflect historical background as well as local and modern conditions of the region.
 For instance, a house in Bukhara may have a closed character and may be isolated from the street noise and dust.
 Its isolated rooms may be built according to the climate, creating unique micro-climates suitable for both heat and cold.
 Another example is Khiva, which has a high terrace opened to the wind to promote favorable micro-climates in houses.
 In Ferghana, houses have sliding walls and shutters and are frequently decorated with niches, ganch (wooden architecture), and other features.
 Although simple in design, residential architecture throughout the country is often rational, yet shows the originality of Uzbek culture.

 In conclusion, special features of Uzbek architecture harmonize traditional design, original structures, and innovative consideration of micro-climates.
 The cities of Tashkent, Samarkand, Bukhara and Khiva are famous for fantastic architectural ensembles such as Khazrat Imam, Registan, Lyabi Khaus, and Ichan Kala.

+Modern

+Ten modernist buildings and urban complexes built in the 1960s to 1990s in Tashkent were designated a World Heritage Site called "Tashkent Modernist Architecture.
+Modernity and Tradition in Central Asia" in 2026.